braze-inc/braze-docs/_docs/_user_guide/personalization_and_dynamic_content/key_value_pairs.md

 - **Key:** The identifier (Example: `utm_source`)
 - **Value:** The associated data (Example: `newsletter`)

-## Examples
+## Use cases

-Here are some examples of adding metadata with key-value pairs:
+Here are some example use cases for adding metadata with key-value pairs:

 1. **Tracking parameters:** Attaching UTM parameters for analytics purposes
    - Key: `utm_campaign`